 Two hours after the turn of the tide the incoming water returned to gently lap around Ruby's exposed hull.
 The wind had increased as predicted and was now blowing a stiff 25 knots from the south west.
 I sat on deck watching the stars sparkle on the water as it gurgled past the cap rail.
 Slowly the timber rail was encompassed by the incoming tide.
 The level crept up the inclined deck.
-I knew that pearling luggers were designed to be careened and had seen plenty of old photographs of the luggers of Thursday Island doing just that.
+I knew that pearling luggers were designed to be careened and had seen plenty of old photographs of the luggers of Thursday grabbed my mask and snorkel and leapt over the side.
+Ruby was already beginning to list to the starboard as her buoyancy ebbed away from her.
+The visibility around the hull was not that good but I managed to do a quick survey of where she was to lie and removed a few small lumps of coral.
+Luckily this area was devoid of anything big and nasty.